harleydutton/tabula-rasa/tabula-rasa/meta/design/pending/sections/descriptors/Should Descriptors Cost Exp.md

 doesn't matter, they should be tradeoffs  --ethan they should have much greater scarcity than costing 1 or 0 exp --ethan perhaps a group based limit based on group exp. like 1/10group exp given out --ethan

+---

+My recent thoughts: descriptors should not cost exp or have mechanical effect on dice rolls